dCraigJones/n185/n185-webapp/README.md

 - **Save Projects** - Save complete sessions as .n185 files
 - **Load Projects** - Resume work from saved files
 - **Offline Capable** - Works without internet connection
-- **All Data Preserved** - Tests, modeling parameters, and graph settings
+- **All Data Preserved** - Tests, annotations, graph settings, and legend position

 ## How to Use